axju/axju.github.io/content/articles/security/002-hidden-service.rst

   sudo cat /var/lib/tor/axju/hostname

-Extra - bind a wsgi app
+Extra - bind a WSGI app
 -----------------------
 It was so simple that I need something challenging.
 I'm going to show you how to set up a Django project behind a hidden service.
-You should know the Django.
+You should already know Django.

 1. Setup Django
 ~~~~~~~~~~~~~~~